Mohamad-shosha/E-commerce-App/README.md

 * Dependencies: Spring Web , Spring Data JPA , devtools , thymeleaf , data-jpa , security , mysql-connector-j and plugin.
 Click on "Generate" to download the project zip file.

-Step 2: Extract and Import into IDE

-Extract the downloaded zip file and import the project into your preferred IDE (IntelliJ IDEA, Eclipse, etc.).
+Step 2: Extract the downloaded zip file and import the project into your preferred IDE (IntelliJ IDEA, Eclipse, etc.).

-Step 3: Define Entity

-Create a simple entity class representing the object you want to manage.
+Step 3: Define and create a simple entity class representing the object you want to manage.
 For example, if you are building a E-commerce application for , create a products and product-category classes , and this varies according to your project and its dependence on the entites and relationships in the data base .

-Step 4: Create Repository

-Create a repository interface for your entity to perform CRUD operations.
+Step 4: Create Repository interface for your entity to perform CRUD operations.

-Step 5: Create Controller

-Create a controller to handle HTTP requests and interact with the repository.
+Step 5: Create a Controller to handle HTTP requests and interact with the repository.

 ## Note 🚫
 This E-Commerce application operates in a read-only mode.
 It does not support PUT, POST, or DELETE operations.
 It is designed solely for viewing products, orders, and inventory.
 Thank you for your understanding. 🛍️